iCliniq Logo

 Welcome to icliniq.com.

 I have gone through your reports and understand your concerns (attachment removed to protect patient identity).
-You should take all the drugs as your doctor has advised along with tablet Folvite 5 mg (Folic acid) once daily for better prognosis.
+You should take all the drugs as your doctor has advised, along with the tablet Folvite 5 mg (folic acid) once daily for a better prognosis.

-There is some kind of a problem, but if you take all these drugs and take rest, then you can overcome these problems.
+There is a problem, but if you take all these drugs and take rest, then you can overcome these blood clots.
 Yes, all these drugs are needed at this time.
 Do not be worried.
-Take fresh fruits and vegetables and take rest adequately.
+Take fresh fruits and vegetables, and take adequate rest.

 Patient's Query